Five on the Black Hand Side: Themes

 The main theme of Five on the Black Hand Side is liberation.
 As a new-style black comedy, it was the part of the Black Power movement.

-Charlie L. Russell grew up in West Monroe, Louisiana, in 1930s, where he witnessed many cases of racism.
+Charlie L. Russell grew up in West Monroe, Louisiana, in the 1930s, where he witnessed many cases of racism.
 Together with his younger brother Bill Russell, the future Boston Celtics Hall-of-Famer, he experienced "harassment from local police, one of whom once ordered their mother to go home and remove the 'white woman' dress she was wearing, and threats from local businessmen, including a frightening moment at a gas station when the white owner held a shotgun to their father's face because he was going to leave rather than 'wait his turn' while one white customer after another was helped before him."

-Russell then decided to write for an African American audience and address black community problems.
+Russell then decided to write for an African-American audience and address black community problems.
 In an interview in 1973, he stated: "Yeah, I do, I write for a particular audience.
 I write primarily for black people, for a black audience.
 I write for, what I consider to be the workers, the masses of black people.
 I'm talking about, like, clerks, I'm talking about bus drivers, you know, working people. (...)
 There's a definite difference between what we call a black play and a white play and it all comes from the premise you start with, the premise of what reality is...
 I start from the premise that black people are oppressed in America...
 A black play must deal with this oppression in some way.
 In Five on the Black Hand Side I tried to do two things, and that was raise the level of consciousness and to unify black people."

 In the movie, there is a generational gap depicted between Mr. Brooks and his children.
 Gideon, Gail, and Booker T. fight for African-American civil rights.
 They identify themselves as Africans.
 Gideon sings African songs in the shower and wants the family to move to Africa, Booker T. hates his "slave" name and likes to be introduced by an Arabic name "Sharif", and Gail is about to have an African wedding.
 Each one of them wears an afro and does not want to be a part of the system.
 Preston, a young barber, is also on their side and calls Mr. Brooks a “museum negro” for his conservative opinions.

 The movie is about the women’s liberation movement and the civil rights movement going hand in hand.
 Joining the civil right movement along with her children and admitting her African roots give Mrs. Brooks strength to stand up to her husband.
 Despite this, her daughter Gail in the end of the movie enters into an unequal marriage, in which her husband is the head of the family.